 Why Some People Add Oil to Acrylic Paint

 Some artists like adding oil to acrylic paint because it allows them to enjoy the elements of both types of paint.
-Acrylic has a matte finishOpens in a new tab., while oil is glossy.
+Acrylic has a matte finish, while oil is glossy.
 Acrylic paint produces vibrant colors with sharp edges, while oil tends to be murky with softer edges.
 Furthermore, acrylic paint takes on a smooth, rubbery look when dried, while oil looks more textured.
 You can enjoy the best of both worlds if you combine them in your art.

 However, you must remember some critical factors when you choose to add oil to acrylic paint.
-Remember that acrylic paint is water-basedOpens in a new tab., and oil is made by mixing pigment with a drying oil (walnut or linseed oil).
+Remember that acrylic paint is water-based, and oil is made by mixing pigment with a drying oil (walnut or linseed oil).
 Generally, water and oil do not mix well.
 Moreover, acrylic paint dries fast, and oil takes a while to harden and dry.
-These opposing elementsOpens in a new tab. can create significant issues if you do not mix acrylic and oil paint correctly.
+These opposing elements can create significant issues if you do not mix acrylic and oil paint correctly.

 Here are some essential tips to remember: